Foom-Hub/hello-world/README.md

 Hi there

-A noob starting on a new journey !
+Starting on a new journey !